input-output-hk/MIPs/MIP-???/README.md

 ## Abstract

-This document describes a simple protocol which introduces a delegetion scheme of the `Input` from a role to another independent party.
+This document describes a simple protocol which introduces a delegetion scheme of the `Input`s from a role to another independent party.
 The party gains a priviledge to perform a particular step or set of steps in the contract on behalf of the delegator.
 The scheme is minimal by design so the acompanying Plutus script is tiny and easy to audit.
-We don't limit the `Input` type to an `IChoice` but in seems to be rather natural step in a contract which  `Choice` limitation with unique `ChoiceId` would be rather desired.
+We don't limit the `Input` type to an `IChoice` because this scheme allows us to sign chain of `Input`s even though some of them could be performed by other party.
+In many cases the `IChoice` itself will be the commitment but it could come with a bundle of "conditions".

 The protocol does not provide execution guarantees on its own - those should be implemented using different Marlowe patterns on the contract level.
 I will provide an illustrative example.